cncf/tag-env-sustainability/website/content/blog/2023-11-getting-started-as-a-tag-env-contributor.md

 [Join us](https://github.com/cncf/tag-env-sustainability#contact) and let's make a difference together!

-## Making a meaningful impact in the cloud native and open source community as part of the TAG Environmental Sustainability
+## Making a meaningful impact as part of the CNCF TAG Environmental Sustainability

 <p class="mt-5 mb-5"><img src="/images/blogs/2023-11-getting-started-as-a-tag-environmental-sustainability-contributor/7-simple-ways-to-contribute.png" alt="Visualization of different ways how one can contribute to the TAG Environmental Sustainability"></p>